-Most of the park amenities are located near the south entrance around the headspring.
-Facilities in this area include picnic pavilions, a restroom, shower station, paved parking area, and a boat ramp.
-A short walk south of the headspring is a walk-in campground with 11 campsites.
-Each site features a picnic table, fire ring, charcoal grill, potable water, and electricity.
+Most of the amenities in the park are located near the south entrance around the headspring.
+Facilities in this area include picnic pavilions, a restroom, a shower station, a paved parking area and a boat ramp.
+A short walk south of the headspring is a pack-in campground with 11 campsites.
+Each site features a picnic table, fire ring, charcoal grill, potable water and electricity.
 This area also features a portable restroom.

 Five cabins, located just north of the headspring, are available for overnight guests.
-The cabins are elevated 15 feet above grade given their location in the 10-year floodplain.
-Each cabin accommodates up to six people and includes amenities such as an electric fireplace, dishwasher, picnic tables, fire ring, and charcoal grill.
-One cabin is designed to be wheelchair accessible with an elevator.
+The cabins are elevated about 15 feet due to their location on the 10-year floodplain.
+Each cabin can accommodate up to six people and includes amenities such as an electric fireplace, dishwasher, picnic tables, fire ring and charcoal grill.
+One cabin is wheelchair accessible with an elevator.